Do you remember your childhood?

 Those moments when something in nature captivated you?

-Not only is it a wonderful way to show that nature is unique and varied but it’s a gentle introduction to the concept of predators, adaptations and how the environment create balance.
+Not only is it a wonderful way to show that nature is unique and varied, but it’s a gentle introduction to the concept of predators, adaptations and how the environment creates balance.

 Exploring Carnivorous plants with kids

 When we saw a venus fly trap at a garden centre last month, I showed my eldest daughter how the trap was triggered.
 Using a small stick, I put pressure on the inside of a trap and we watched it close.

 She was shocked and excited.
 She stood at the display for ages, closing all the traps.

 I’m not kidding.
 She closed every single one.

 It was a pretty strong indication that she was really interested.

 We bought the Venus Fly Trap and a Trumpet Pitcher Plant to take home.
 I wanted to explore the two different types of carnivorous plants with her.